-SmartSurfaces white projector screen paint is a meticulously designed reflective paint for projector screen that might cost low but delivers high visual performance.
+SmartSurfaces white projector screen paint is a meticulously designed reflective paint for a projector screen that might cost low but delivers high visual performance.
 It comes with a gain of 1.0, which is adequate for ensuring excellent brightness for all your HD and 4K movies.

-Since it is a water-based paint, so the chance of any hot spot on the screen is almost minimal.
+Since it is water-based paint, the chance of any hot spot on the screen is almost minimal.
 You can sit anywhere in your room and, you will always get the same visual quality due to the 140-degree wide viewing angle.

 With the matte white color, which is known as the best color for a projector screen, it not only benefits you with crisp images but also maintains natural color depth.

-Ambient light won’t be your concern because this paint for the projection screen gets 7.8 light reflection that absorbs most of the unnecessary light.
+Ambient light won’t be your concern because this paint for the projection screen gets a 7.8 light reflection that absorbs most of the unnecessary light.
 Plus, it also has high opacity, meaning all the images will have high contrast with detailed shadows.

 With one tin pack, you can cover almost 65sq ft of your wall and that too with a double coat.
-While painting the wall, you won’t have to worry about health issues as it is free isocyanates and contains a low amount of VOC.
+While painting the wall, you won’t have to worry about health issues as it is free of isocyanates and contains a low amount of VOC.

 The manufacturer has offered five years of performance warranty, so if you face any problem within a few months, the manufacturer will take care of that issue.